Sajib-006/Compettitive-programming-code/README.md

 # Compettitive-programming-code
-Here is my codes of compettitive programming codes.
+Here is my codes of compettitive programming that i practiced.